VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Testing

 Manual Testing was undertaken during the creation of this site.
-Testing included tests on various devices for responsiveness and UX aswell as testing code for validation and best practice.
+Testing included tests on various devices for responsiveness and UX aswell as testing code for bugs, validation and best practice.
  - Testing sites used:
    - W3C Markup Validator
    - Pep8 Compliance